home edit page issue tracker

 Adverbs are words that typically modify verbs for such categories as time, place, direction or manner.
 They may also modify adjectives and other adverbs, as in հավանաբար սխալ/havanabar sxal “probably wrong” or շատ հազվադեպ/šat hazvadep “very rarely”.

-to pronouns, these can be categorized as interrogative, relative, demonstrative, indefinite.
+There is a closed subclass of pronominal adverbs that refer to contextual circumstances rather than naming them directly.
+Like pronouns, they can be classified as interrogative, relative, demonstrative, or indefinite.
 Pronominal adverbs also get the ADV part-of-speech tag but they are differentiated by additional features.
-They inflect for PronType, and
+They bear the feature PronType, and demonstrative adverbs additionally bear the feature Deixis.

-Verb forms such as transgressives (also called adverbial participles, e.g. տեսա գրելիս/tesa grelis “I saw him writing” or կարդալիս քնեց/kardalis k’nec’ “when reading he slept”) share properties of both adverbs and verbs.
+Verb forms such as transgressives (also called adverbial participles, e.g. տեսա գրելիս/tesa grelis “I saw (someone) writing” or կարդալիս քնեց/kardalis k’nec’ “when reading he slept”) share properties of both adverbs and verbs.
 Armenian transgressives are tagged VERB, not ADV.

 Examples